1. Introduction

 4.4.1.
 Example Matcher

-The following example authorization graph means that Agent Matcher A will be satisfied when either Alice or the owner of the access controlled resource are requesting access.
+The following example authorization graph means that Matcher A will be satisfied when either Alice or the owner of the access controlled resource are requesting access.

 ex:matcherA a acp:Matcher ; acp:agent ex:Alice, acp:OwnerAgent .

-The following example authorization graph means that the defined Client Matcher will be satisfied when matched against a context graph where the client used to access the access controlled resource is client B.
+The following example authorization graph means that the defined Matcher will be satisfied when matched against a context graph where the client used to access the access controlled resource is client B.

 [ a acp:Matcher ; acp:client ex:clientB ; ] .

-The following example authorization graph means that Issuer Matcher A will be satisfied when matched against a context graph where the identity provider used to assert the identity of the agent requesting access to the access controlled resource is issuer B.
+The following example authorization graph means that Matcher A will be satisfied when matched against a context graph where the identity provider used to assert the identity of the agent requesting access to the access controlled resource is issuer B.

 ex:matcherA a acp:Matcher ; acp:issuer ex:issuerB .

-The following example authorization graph means that the defined Verifiable Credentials (VC) Matcher A will be satisfied when matched against a context graph where one of the presented verifiable credentials is an instance of credential B, is valid and has been issued to the agent requesting the resource.
+The following example authorization graph means that the defined Matcher will be satisfied when matched against a context graph showing that a valid VC of type credential B has been presented by the agent requesting access to the access controlled resource.

 [] a acp:Matcher ; acp:vc ex:credentialB .